 Carol's script The Touch (2017) was one of only four scripts awarded production funding by Canon at the Berlinale Film Festival and was subsequently directed by BBC's Simon Pitts, who also directed another of Carol's short scripts Ten Glorious Seconds (2016) that starred David Suchet and enjoyed major success across the internet.

 She has worked with Avalon Productions developing a comedy sketch show ‘Jump the Gun’.
 Her comedy monologue ‘Sisters under the Skin’ was performed at Edinburgh Festival and the Lincoln Comedy Festival.
 Carol was an additional writer on Smack the Pony, her children’s play ‘Only a Game’ was published by Samuel French in five different countries, and she has an MA in Screenwriting (TV & Film).

 For further information please don't hesitate to get in touch.

-What happened to Evie - a short drama directed by BAFTA winning Director Kate Cheeseman starring Bessie Coates, Michael JIbson and Sian Reeves.
+What happened to Evie - a short drama directed by BAFTA winning Director Kate Cheeseman starring Bessie Coates, Michael Jibson and Sian Reeves.
 It was produced by French Fancy Productions and awarded completion funding.
-In 2018 it started its festival season and to date has been selected for 24 global film festivals including Oscar and Bafta qualifiers It has also won nine awards including Best International Short Film at Galway Film Fleadh and Best Short Drama at San Jose Film Festival.
+In April 2018 it started its festival season and has been selected for 39 global film festivals including Oscar and Bafta qualifiers.
+It has also won 13 awards including Best International Short Film at Galway Film Fleadh and Best Short Drama at San Jose Film Festival.